cjbarrows/morbles/README.md

-[ ] BUG: don't show the "level complete" dialog until the last ball is finished animating [ ] BUG: you shouldn't be able to "uncomplete" a level [ ] BUG: the PUT player for completing a level is not updating in time for the GET (which still shows the level incomplete) [ ] GAMEPLAY: should a ball landing on top of a ball in a gate act differently?
+[ ] BUG: don't show the "level complete" dialog until the last ball is finished animating [ ] BUG: you shouldn't be able to "uncomplete" a level [ ] BUG: the PUT player for completing a level is not updating in time for the GET (which still shows the level incomplete) [ ] TECH DEBT: is my "cached login status" a problem if you get logged out via timeout?
-    - right now it's the same effect as a ball flipping the gate
-        - I think that may be "right" from a physics point of view...
-[ ] create method in editor to place balls
-[ ] TECH DEBT: is my "cached login status" a problem if you get logged out via timeout?
 [ ] BUG: attempts is still mis-counting
      - for out-of-bounds balls at least